coezbek/Switcheroo/README.md

 - [ ] Allow to highlight some of the windows based on regex rules.
 - [ ] Fix update checker
 - [ ] Proper logging/crash reporting

+## New Features in Version 0.9.6

+- [x] Support for disabling column-mode.
+- [x] Support for limiting maximum number of results during search to improve performance on systems with many windows.
+- [x] UWP app search speed improvements.
+- [x] Preload window data on startup to improve first invocation speed.
+- [x] Support processes at UNC paths
+- [x] Performance optimizations for large number of windows (100+)
+- [x] Add utility for spawning 50/500 windows for perf testing.
+- [x] Dark mode

 ## New Features in Version 0.9.5